gambit-suite/gambit-docs/docs/technical_details.md

 GAMBIT classifies unknown genomes by finding the distance to the closest reference genome and comparing that distance against the thresholds of the reference genome’s species and genus.

-For GAMBIT Prokaryotic database v2.0.0 and above, the threshold for a given species corresponds to the maximum intra-species distance ("max intra," or diameter) (**Figure 1**).
+For GAMBIT Prokaryotic database v2.0.0 and above, the threshold for a given species corresponds to the maximum intra-species distance ("max intra" or diameter) (**Figure 1**).
 Some species are not well separated from their closest sister taxon and, in some cases, even overlap.
-Such as the case of *Escherichia coli* and *Shigella sonnei* in GAMBIT’s Prokaryotic Database.
-In these scenarios, the species were divided into subspecies groups based on clustering of their intra-species distances, and then reporting matches to these subgroups and their parent species.
+This is the case of *Escherichia coli* and *Shigella sonnei* in GAMBIT’s Prokaryotic Database.
+In these scenarios, the species were divided into subspecies groups based on clustering of their intra-species distances.

 If the query genome distance is greater than the species diameter, GAMBIT attempts to report the genus.
 Genus diameters are computed and manually curated based on the diversity of the genus.